amyhupe/amyhupe.co.uk/src/articles/2019-11-14-5-lessons-on-enabling-design-system-contribution.md

 It’s unrealistic to expect those working in other teams to hold contributing to our design system at the forefront of their minds, or to submit a textbook pattern when they do.

-We can and should work to empower contributors with hands on support and transparency around our conventions, but in the end it’s _our_ responsibility to provide patterns—it’s not theirs.
+We can and should work to empower contributors with hands-on support and transparency around our conventions but in the end, it’s _our_ responsibility to provide patterns—it’s not theirs.

 Repeatedly reminding teams to contribute, going out and pattern hunting, and doing a significant amount of hand-holding is part of the job, and it probably always will be.

 This might seem disheartening, but there’s another way to look at it: if working in silos is a default behaviour for teams within our organisation, then any contribution can and should be considered a big success.

-If people are trying to do that at all, you’ve done something seriously right.
+If people are trying to contribute at all, you’ve done something seriously right.

 ## 5. Contribution doesn’t make things faster—it makes things representative